greenelab/continuous_analysis/readme.md

 # Continuous Analysis

 This repository presents Continuous Analysis, a process demonstrating computational reproducibility by producing verfiable end-to-end runs of computational research.
+The process is described in detail at: [Biorxiv Preprint](http://biorxiv.org/content/early/2016/06/01/056473:)

 We encourage additions and improvements, please create an issue or better yet, implement it and create a pull request.
+Please let us know if you run into any difficulty implementing continuous analysis on your own.

 This repository uses a test run of [Kallisto](https://github.com/pachterlab/kallisto) as an example.
 The figures below are re-generated with each commit.
 We also use this process with [Denoising Autoencoders for Phenotype Stratification](https://github.com/greenelab/DAPS)